The Art of Nest Building: From Hummingbird to Cardinals

 May the skies forever be filled with the whispers of these masterful architects, and may their nests forever serve as a testament to the extraordinary artistry that resides within our natural world.

-A hummingbird is drinking water in the bird feeder
+A Hummingbird is drinking water in the bird feeder

 Dancing in the rain, the hummingbird feel satisfied